samthor/scoped/README.md

 There are a few scripts you can run:

-- `npm pack --dry-run`: Build the project using Vite
+- `npm pack`: Build the project using Vite
 - `npm test`: Run the tests using Vitest

 🚀 These tasks are also available as VS Code [Tasks].